Uses of Evening Primrose Oil

 There are also studies that suggest that GLA can help treat arthritis and menopause.
 One of them is published in the journal Nutrients.
 However, to achieve a significant effect, these nutrients need to be included in the context of a healthy diet.
 It’s also recommended to promote strength exercise.

 Research suggests that maternal nutrition may prevent or postpone the development of atopic dermatitis in high-risk children.
 This is due to its content of cis-type fatty acids, in addition to other bioactive compounds.
-Evening primrose oil could also cause, due to its concentration in unsaturated lipids.
-However, specific trials to confirm this are lacking.

 Read more: Types of Antioxidants: Properties and Uses